MosesTheRedSea/LLM-Guided-Evolution-Generic/slurm-config/SETUP.md

 # Slurm Script Setup Guide

-- This guide outlines standard Slurm directives used across scripts and provides template examples in the expected order.
+This guide outlines standard Slurm directives used across scripts and provides template examples in the expected order for your HPC jobs.

-## run.sh
+## General Notes

-**!/bin/bash**
+### Shebang Line

+#!/bin/bash

-- shebang line in a Slurm script tells the system to use the Bash shell to execute the commands within the script.
+The shebang line tells the system to use the Bash shell to execute the script.

-**#SBATCH --job-name=llm_opt**
+### Job Naming

+#SBATCH --job-name=example_name

-- Sets the name of the Slurm job to llm_opt for easy identification in job queues.
+Sets the name of your Slurm job for easier identification in job queues and outputs.

-**#SBATCH --ntasks=2**
+### Number of Tasks

+#SBATCH --ntasks=2

-- Specifies the number of tasks to run.
-For MPI jobs, this is the total number of processes.
+Specifies the total number of tasks to run.
+For MPI jobs, this equals the number of processes.

-**#SBATCH --cpus-per-task=32**
+### CPU Allocation

+#SBATCH --cpus-per-task=32

-- Allocates 32 CPUs per task.
-Useful for multi-threaded tasks.
+Allocates CPUs per task.
+Use this for multi-threaded tasks.

-**#SBATCH -c 16**
-- Alternative syntax for --cpus-per-task=16.
-You should standardize usage to avoid confusion.

-**#SBATCH --mem=160G**
+Note: `-c` is an alternative to `--cpus-per-task`.
+Standardize usage in your team to avoid confusion.

+### Memory Allocation

+#SBATCH --mem=160G

-- Requests 160 GB of memory for the job.
+Requests the total memory needed for the job.

-**#SBATCH --gres=gpu:2**
+### GPU Allocation

+#SBATCH --gres=gpu:2

-- Requests 2 GPUs for the job.
+Requests the number of GPUs needed for the job.

+### Time Limit

-**#SBATCH -t 7-00:00**
+#SBATCH -t 7-00:00

-- Sets a time limit of 7 days for the job.
+Sets a maximum runtime for the job (in this example, 7 days).

+### Node Constraints

+#SBATCH -C "GPU_MODEL"

+Specifies node constraints, such as a specific GPU model (e.g., NVIDIA A100 80GB).

+## Example Scripts

+### run.sh

+#!/bin/bash

+#SBATCH --job-name=llm_opt

+#SBATCH --ntasks=2

+#SBATCH --cpus-per-task=32

+#SBATCH --mem=160G

+#SBATCH --gres=gpu:2

+#SBATCH -t 7-00:00

-**#SBATCH -C "NVIDIAA10080GBPCIe"**
+#SBATCH -C "NVIDIAA10080GBPCIe"
-- Requests nodes with specific constraints, e.g., NVIDIA A100 80GB GPUs.

-## mixt.sh
+### mixt.sh

 #!/bin/bash